inbo/protocolsource/CONTRIBUTING.md

 11. When all reviewers have given their approval, the **repo admin** needs to do some necessary admin tasks before merging [see RELEASES.md](RELEASES.md)

-12. The GitHub protocols repo is setup in such a way that branches that are merged in the master branch will be deleted automatically.
+12. The GitHub protocols repo is setup in such a way that branches that are merged in the main branch will be deleted automatically.

 For an **update** of an existing protocol all steps are the same, except for: